tvories/packer-vsphere-hcl/README.md

 #### `vsphere.auto.pkrvars.hcl`

-These are variables that are loaded automatically (anything with a `.auto.pkrvars.hcl` will load automatically in the same direcotry) and are the same for every build.
+These are variables that are loaded automatically (anything with a `.auto.pkrvars.hcl` will load automatically in the same directory) and are the same for every build.
 This is where the vsphere variables are populated.

 #### `variables.pkr.hcl`